BeardedDonut/IR-Twitter-Crawler/README.md

 ### Problems I Encounter in this Project:
   - Most of the tweets we fetched were not related to a specific restaurant.
-  - I could'nt find any solution to extract menu items from tweets.
+  - I couldn't find any solution to extract menu items from tweets.
   - My proposed heuristic to identify restaurant's name from tweets might result in a good `Precision` but it lacks a proper `Recall` factor.
-  - I should have run the process of text processing on multiple threaded to enhance the performance but due to lack of time I simply could'nt.
+  - I should have run the process of text processing on multiple threaded to enhance the performance but due to lack of time I simply couldn't.

 ### System Architecture:
 <img src="./reportFiles/systemDiagram.png" alt="system-Diagram"  width="" height="800">

 #### Stage Number 1:
-As mentioned in this stage system fetch related tweets since `2017-01-01` based on the keywords which are set in `ProjectConstant` class such as `restuarant` from some specific location which again are set in `ProjectConstant` class such `chicago`.
+As mentioned in this stage system fetch related tweets since `2017-01-01` based on the keywords which are set in `ProjectConstant` class such as `restuarant` from some specific location which again are set in `ProjectConstant` class such as `chicago`.

 After that system passes the tweets for further analysis and indexing, besides writing each tweet's text on disk to save them. it also saves the tweets in `tweets` directory.